 Regarding sunshine, few cities in Europe are more blessed than Tirana.
-In fact, its 2,544 hours of sunshine per year make it Europe’s 8th sunniest city.
+In fact, its 2,544 hours of sunlight per year make it Europe’s 8th sunniest city.

 Best Time To Go To Tirana

-Every time of the year has plenty in store for visitors to Tirana.
-Each month has fun festivals and lively events, so you’ll never get bored, no matter when you go there.
+Every time of the year, it has plenty in store for visitors to Tirana.
+Each month has fun festivals and live events, so you’ll never get bored, no matter when you go there.

 In terms of weather, as noted above, winters can get rather wet, even snowy.
-The latter, however, may allow for fun winter sports activities in the surrounding mountains, as well as absolutely perfect Christmas market conditions.
+However, the latter may allow fun winter sports activities in the surrounding mountains and perfect Christmas market conditions.

 Generally speaking, though, it’s summer when you’ll want to visit Tirana.
 Many of the best things to do in Tirana are most fun from June through September.
-We recommend June and September, which have much smaller tourist crowds, comfy temps and low precipitation.
+We recommend June and September, with much smaller tourist crowds, comfy temps, and low precipitation.

 How To Get To Tirana

-Alternatively, you can also get to Albania via ferry from both Bari, Italy and Corfu, Greece—respectively to Dürres and Saranda.
-From those cities, it’s a straight-forward bus ride to the capital.
+Alternatively, you can also get to Albania via ferry from Bari, Italy, Corfu, Greece, to Dürres and Saranda.
+From those cities, it’s a short bus ride to the capital.

 If you’d like to drive to Tirana, you can do that, too, but you should expect long queues at the border crossings no matter which country you’re entering from.
-If you have a rental car, you are encouraged to check with the rental agency if you’re legally allowed to take the vehicle across international borders.
+If you have a rental car, you should check with the rental agency if you can legally take the vehicle across international borders.